linqs/linqs-website/DATASETS.md

 This should be a JSON list.
 It is required to have at least one element in the list.
-Each element is itelf a JSON object including `href` which is the link to the paper and `text` which is the text displayed, Look at other examples of `text` to get the formatting right.
+Each element is itelf a JSON object including `href` which is the link to a publication's metadata and `text` which is the text displayed, Look at other examples of `text` to get the formatting right.
 ### Validating Your Dataset